AtB-AS/org/rfc/xxxx_Analytics/index.md

 Most of the analytics providers offer a similar range of services, where such features as monitoring traffic, behaviour flows, crash reporting and A/B testing are universally provided.
-Some differ in the platforms they focus on, such as Firebase, Crashlytics and Flurry has historically focused on mobile apps, while such services as Google Analytics and Mixpanel have been focused on websites.
+Some differ in the platforms they focus on, such as Firebase, Crashlytics and Flurry have historically focused on mobile apps, while such services as Google Analytics and Mixpanel have been focused on websites.

 The general trend today is moving towards offering a solution which allows you